Auriol (novel): Plot

-Intermean (1800): Cyprian Rougemont visits a deserted mansion at Stepney Green, where he finds the portrait of his ancestor (of the same name), a Rosicrucian brother of the 16th century, one of the Illuminati.
+An intervening section set in 1800 recounts the earlier history of Cyprian Rougemont.
+He visits a deserted mansion at Stepney Green and discovers a hidden ancestral vault.
+There, he finds the portrait of his ancestor of the same name, a Rosicrucian brother of the 16th century and a member of the Illuminati.
 Satan has appeared to him in a dream and promised him an ancestral treasure, the price for which is his own soul, or that of Auriol Darcy.
 Cyprian strikes the portrait and a plaque falls away, revealing the access to the ancestral tomb.
 There in a seven-sided vault lit by the ever-burning lamp and painted with kabbalistic symbols he finds the uncorrupt body with a book of mysteries, a vial of infernal potion, and a series of chests filled with gold, silver and jewels.
 With use of the potion, he lures Auriol into a compact whereby he is given a magnificent mansion in St James's Square and £120,000, in exchange for a female victim whenever Rougemont requires one from him.
 Thus, Auriol can win the woman he loves, Elizabeth Talbot; but Rougemont, once the contract is signed, demands Elizabeth Talbot as his first victim, in a week's time.
 Auriol seeks to defy him and to marry her within the week, but he is thwarted and Elizabeth is abducted on the seventh night.

-Book the Second, 'Cyprian Rougemont' (1830): Thorneycroft, Sandman and Tinker (with Ginger) continue their pursuit led by another, who is the brother of Rougemont's second victim, Clara Paston.
+In the second book, also set in 1830 and titled Cyprian Rougemont, the narrative follows Thorneycroft and his companions as they enter a series of traps within Rougemont’s mansion.
+Thorneycroft, Sandman and Tinker (with Ginger) continue their pursuit led by another, who is the brother of Rougemont's second victim, Clara Paston.
 They enter a mysterious mansion, and becoming trapped in a chamber and locked into enchanted or mechanically contrived chairs three of them are muffled by bell-masks which descend from the ceiling, and then plunged through traps in the floor.
 Flapdragon appears and attempts to help them find Ebba, while Paston, Ginger and Thorneycroft find Rougemont and confront him with pistols, but Rougemont is impervious to the bullets.
 Thorneycroft, Tinker and Sandman are trapped in a pit over which an iron roof closes by a giant mechanical contrivance, and Ebba is never found again.
 Auriol, meanwhile, awakes to find himself in Elizabethan costume, chained in a vaulted dungeon.
 The voice of Rougemont addresses him, telling him that he has been mad, but that he has given him a potion to heal him, and is his keeper.
 James I is now the King of England.
 Old Dr Lamb is still living, and his dwarf Flapdragon, and Auriol is taken to him, where they begin to hope that Auriol's cure has been effected.
 He becomes convinced that he has lived centuries in a few nights and has awakened from a delusion... but even in the last sentence, addressing Dr Lamb, the author relates what he says to his supposed grandsire.